 2. The Social Validation Evolution

-The Status-Driven Majority is becoming more sophisticated about which brands provide positive social status.
-Any brand association that creates social uncertainty, whether from CEO behavior, political alignment, or cultural controversies, creates opportunities for competitors that can position EVs as smart, universally appealing choices.
+The Status Seekers are becoming more sophisticated about which brands provide positive social status.
+Any brand association that creates social uncertainty (there’s only one company that really fits in here at the moment) creates opportunities for competitors that can position EVs as smart, universally appealing choices.

 Brand Implication: Brands maintaining broad social appeal will likely capture defectors from controversial competitors, gaining market share in key demographics.